Meet Love Island 2020 contestant Luke Mabbott - the new boy who gets mistaken for Justin Bieber

 Meet Love Island 2020 contestant Luke Mabbott – the new boy who gets mistaken for Justin Bieber

-He's got the face of a famous pop star, but will that land him a partner in the villa?
+He's got the face of a famous pop star, but will that land him a partner in the villa as he joins the Love Island cast?

 Winter Love Island is well underway, with a group of young singles converging on a luxury villa in South Africa in the hopes of finding a partner.